Sourdough things you might want to buy (but maybe don't need!)

 First things first: DO NOT put off baking because you don't have a fancy lame or artisan bench scraper.
 When in doubt imagine someone in a cabin in Alaska in 1896 (I think this is generally good advice, but especially here).
-Did a lack of [the thing you think you need] prevent them from making delicious sourdough in the Klondike?
+Did a lack of $300 bread knife prevent them from making delicious sourdough in the Klondike?
 I bet not!

-Ok fine if you are still reading here are some reasonable things to get if you don't already have something similar:
+Ok fine if you are still reading here are some reasonable things to get that a lot of bakers use and love.

-1. Dutch Oven: A Dutch oven can safely heat to 500F, and will lock in some moisture while baking, helping to give your bread a fantastic rise and crust. #1 on my list because it's a lifetime purchase that is fantastic for sourdough, but also for so so much more in the kitchen.
+2. Dutch Oven: A Dutch oven can safely heat to 500F, and will lock in some moisture while baking, helping to give your bread a fantastic rise and crust.
+This should perhaps be #1 on my list because it's a lifetime purchase that is fantastic for sourdough, but also for so so much more in the kitchen.

-My friends and I all have and use the Lodge 6 quart enamelled Dutch oven, which is often on a nicely reduced price directly from Lodge and with free shipping on Amazon: Lodge 6 Quart Dutch Oven Amazon Canada or Lodge 6 Quart Dutch Oven Amazon USA It's great, and every bit as good as Dutch ovens costing twice as much or more.
+My friends and I all have and use the Lodge 6 quart enamelled Dutch oven, which is often on a nicely reduced price directly from Lodge and with free shipping on Amazon: Lodge 6 Quart Dutch Oven Amazon.
+It's great, and every bit as good as Dutch ovens costing twice as much or more.

-Update: My friend has let me try his Challenger Bread Pan, an heirloom quality cast iron bread pan designed by bakers and made in the USA.
+Update: A local chef has lent me his Challenger Bread Pan, an heirloom quality cast iron bread pan designed by bakers and made in the USA.
 I am a giant fan, and if your budget permits I would take a look!
 This would be the present for the baker who has "everything".
 Amazing craftsmanship and works as well as it looks.

-2. Thermopop: I like to check the temperature of my loaves after baking, and some recipes will also want you to know the accurate dough temperatures while you are making your bread.
+3. Thermopop Thermometer: I like to check the temperature of my loaves after baking, and some recipes will also want you to know the accurate dough temperatures while you are making your bread.
 These Utah made thermometers are the best being made.
-I use mine everyday in the kitchen and it makes a great gift. (hint: reduced price for five)
+I use mine everyday in the kitchen and it is my absolute go-to gift for friends.
+Check out the Thermopop Website!

-4. Real honest to Pete actual dish towels: Don't laugh you are going to use dish towels for proofing and everything else, and they might as well be something your great-grandparents would have allowed in their kitchen.
+5. Real Honest to Pete actual dish towels: Don't laugh you are going to use dish towels for proofing and everything else, and they might as well be something your great-grandparents would have allowed in their kitchen.
 Tough towels that take repeated washing and make everything a bit nicer.

-7. Danish Dough Whisk! ha I love mine.
-It's a whisk, for bread, with a traditional Danish design, and it works.
+8. Danish Dough Whisk! ha I love mine.
+It's a whisk, for bread, with a traditional Danish design, it is very tough, and it works.

 Sourdough recipes use grams.
 For most people the best scale is the perennial home baker's favourite, the Escali Primo Digital Scale: